CameronStAmant/The_Odin_Project/README.md

 # The_Odin_Project
-Course work from throughout The Odin Project.
+Course work from The Odin Project.